-The goal of this program is to provide healthcare practitioners with information about how clinical trials are conducted, the advantages and disadvantages of participation, and ways in which participants’ rights are protected.
-After studying the information presented here, you will be able to —
+The purpose of this program is to provide healthcare professionals with information about the design of clinical trials, the advantages and disadvantages of participation, and ways in which participants’ rights are protected.
+After studying the information presented here, you will be able to:

-- Give three advantages and three disadvantages of an individual participating in a clinical trial.
+- Give three advantages and three disadvantages of participating in a clinical trial

-as an approved reviewer and provider of continuing competency courses for the state of California
+OnCourse Learning is recognized by the PT Board of CA as an approved reviewer and provider of continuing competency courses for the state of CA.

 This course has been approved as meeting the continuing education requirements for PTs and PTAs by:

-The Illinois Chapter Continuing Education Committee has certified that this course meets the criteria for approval of Continuing Education offerings established by The Illinois Physical Therapy Association (approval no. 437-4015 for 11/01/11 to 11/01/12, 437-4605 for 11/01/12 to 11/01/13).
-According to the Rules for the Administration of the Illinois Physical Therapy Act (section 13460.61) published by the Illinois Department of Professional Regulation, a physical therapist or physical therapist assistant applying for re-licensure in Illinois can earn a maximum of 50 percent of their required continuing education hours from self-study.
+The IL Chapter CE Committee has certified that this course meets the criteria for approval of CE offerings established by The IL Physical Therapy Association (approval no. 437-4015 for 11/01/11 to 11/01/12, 437-4605 for 11/01/12 to 11/01/13).
+According to the Rules for the Administration of the IL Physical Therapy Act (section 13460.61) published by the IL Department of Professional Regulation, a physical therapist or physical therapist assistant applying for re-licensure in IL can earn a maximum of 50 percent of their required continuing education hours from self-study.
 The hours awarded of this course are designated for self-study CE credit.

 Other states may accept this course for meeting their CE requirements.
 Check with your state association or board.